WEEI-FM: Boston Red Sox

 During game broadcasts, WEEI-FM is also made available through the Major League Baseball web site (for a fee), and (for home games) on XM Satellite Radio (as part of the standard service) for those outside the Boston listening area.
 The entire 162-game Red Sox schedule also may be heard on an extensive radio network throughout the six New England states.
 Many of the smaller stations have always aired the Red Sox Network regardless of what Boston station originated those broadcasts.

 In 2006, the Boston Red Sox signed a 10-year radio deal with WRKO (also owned by Entercom at the time) for the broadcast rights for the 2007 through 2016 seasons, worth a reportedly $13 million a season.
 About 30 Red Sox games a season, including all games on Wednesday nights and all weekly day games were heard on WEEI as part of the deal.
 As of August 26, 2009, WEEI once again became the flagship station for the Red Sox.
 This occurred two weeks after the debut of competitor WBZ-FM "The Sports Hub" and was seen as a reaction, focusing all Red Sox games on one station, WEEI, rather than splitting them between the station and WRKO.

-During a rain delay, Mike Mutnansky hosts a show called "Sox Talk", where he takes calls and texts while the rain delay is in effect.

 Boston Celtics

 Sean Grande hosted the Celtics Tonight pregame show before each Celtics game on WEEI-FM in addition to providing the play by play for the game.
 Cedric Maxwell provided color commentary during the broadcast.
-The broadcast duo called themselves "Grande and Max."
+The broadcast duo called themselves "Grande and Max".
 John Ryder hosted the halftime show and the Celtics Rewind show following the game.

 On August 20, 2013, Entercom announced that it had been unable to come to terms on a new agreement to air the Celtics for the 2013-2014 season.
 Celtics broadcasts then moved to WBZ-FM.

-Programming

-Daily shows

-The Greg Hill Show: Featuring hosts Greg Hill, Jermaine Wiggins, and Courtney Cox.
-Cox joined the show July 19, 2021, replacing Danielle Murr.
-Produced by Chris Curtis and Chris Schiem.

-Gresh and Keefe: Featuring hosts Andy Gresh and Rich Keefe, with appearances from Andy Hart and Nick “Fitzy” Stevens.

-Merloni and Fauria: Featuring hosts Lou Merloni & Christian Fauria, and Meghan Ottolini.

-Mut at Night with Mike Mutnansky, when not pre-empted by Red Sox games.

-Evenings the station runs Red Sox First Pitch and Red Sox Review with Will Flemming before and after games.